-M State shall by October 1 of each year publish and distribute an Annual Security and Fire Safety Report (www.minnesota.edu/righttoknow/) as required by the Campus Security Act of 1990.
+M State shall by October 1 of each year publish and distribute an Annual Security and Fire Safety Report (www.minnesota.edu/righttoknow/) as required by the Jeanne Clery Act of 1990.
 A copy of the Annual Security and Fire Safety Report is available at Student Affairs on each campus and on the college website.
-The Annual Security and Fire Safety Report contains information regarding any documented activity on campus or off campus if such activity takes place during an event sponsored by an organization recognized by the college.
+The Annual Security and Fire Safety Report contains information regarding any reported criminal activity on campus as well as activity that takes place during an event sponsored by an organization recognized by the college, such as a travel away trip.